Stablecoins Are Reshaping Payments — and Putting Pressure on Fees

 What's Holding It Back

-Regulatory complexity is real, even post-GENIUS Act.
-The law establishes a framework, but implementation is pending.
+Regulatory complexity is real, even post-GENIUS Act: The law establishes a framework, but implementation is pending.
 Federal regulators (OCC, Fed, FDIC, NCUA) have until December 2026 to issue final rules.
 States must demonstrate "substantially similar" oversight to approve their own issuers.
 The interest-bearing stablecoin debate remains politically charged, with bank lobbies pushing to restrict yield features that could compete with deposits.

-Merchant adoption remains indirect.
-Direct stablecoin acceptance at point-of-sale is still rare.
+Merchant adoption remains indirect: Direct stablecoin acceptance at point-of-sale is still rare.
 Compliance burdens (AML/KYC), the absence of chargeback mechanisms consumers rely on, and immature merchant tooling all create friction.
 The practical path forward — and the one Visa and Stripe are betting on — is stablecoin settlement behind the existing card interface, not in place of it.

-Alternatives.
-For consumers, credit cards charge no transaction fees, offer 1–3% cash back, include fraud insurance, and provide chargeback rights — the 3% interchange cost is borne entirely by merchants, giving consumers no incentive to switch.
+Alternatives: For consumers, credit cards charge no transaction fees, offer 1–3% cash back, include fraud insurance, and provide charge-back rights — the 3% interchange cost is borne entirely by merchants, giving consumers no incentive to switch.
 For domestic transactions, FedNow already delivers instant, 24/7 settlement at a fraction of a cent with no blockchain required.

 What Comes Next

-As someone who runs technology for a bank, I understand the mechanics on both sides of this equation — the legacy infrastructure that still works, and the emerging rails that threaten to make parts of it obsolete.
+As someone who runs technology at a bank, I understand the mechanics on both sides of this equation — the legacy infrastructure that still works, and the emerging rails that threaten to make parts of it obsolete.
 Interchange revenue, float income, wire fees — these are real economics that fund real operations across the industry.
 But intellectual honesty demands acknowledging that the most profitable layer of the payments stack is also the most vulnerable.

 The transition won't be a sudden flip.
 It will be a layered migration — stablecoins quietly replacing settlement plumbing underneath interfaces that still look and feel like the card swipes and checkout screens consumers already trust.
 But as payment costs compress toward zero, the business models sitting on top will have to evolve.
 Incumbents will scramble to monetize in new ways: taking a cut of stablecoin reserve yield, selling fraud detection and compliance tooling as standalone services, unbundling the credit-rewards-protection bundle that has been quietly subsidized by interchange for decades.